 South Beach Diet stresses leaner cuts of meat than the bacon-is-okay philosophy that dieters have come to associate with Atkins.
 South Beach places a stronger emphasis on healthy fats—nuts, avocados, and heart-healthy olive oil.
 It is somewhat less restrictive when it comes to certain carbs than is Atkins.

-The South Beach Diet's heart-health orientation is due to that fact that it was developed by cardiologist Dr. Arthur Agatston.
+The South Beach Diet's heart-health orientation may stem from that fact that it was developed by cardiologist Dr. Arthur Agatston.

 The Bottom Line